Isaac-Hawks/Docker/README.md

 ## Setup/Deployment
 For this to work, you need docker + docker-compose on the device that will be hosting your Jellyfin server

-If you do not already have these installed. run this command:
+If you do not already have them installed, run:
 ```bash
 sudo apt-get update
 sudo apt-get install docker.io docker-compose -y

 ```
 After you have docker installed, you have to start the container in the jellyfin directory:
-` sudo docker-compose up -d `
+`sudo docker-compose up -d`
 Note: If this is your first time doing this, docker will need to download the jellyfin image.

 ## Container Management